foxws/foxws/resources/markdown/posts/wireuse/state-objects.md

 }
 ```

-You can call any state objects in your Blade components:
+You can call any state object in your Blade components:

-@verbatim
 ```php
 <div class="container">
     <p>{{ $this->state->tags() }}></p>
     <p>{{ $this->state->id }}></p>
 </div>
 ```
-@endverbatim

-The `Foxws\WireUse\States\Concerns\WithState` trait can be used to reactively inject a state object into a subcomponent.
+The `Foxws\WireUse\States\Concerns\WithState` trait can be used to reactively inject a state object into a sub-component.

-@verbatim
 ```php
 <livewire:post-edit-details :$state />
 ```
-@endverbatim

-@verbatim
 ```php
 use Foxws\WireUse\States\Concerns\WithState;
 use Livewire\Component;